 |Excavation of the side wall in a confined space|

-While external excavation and waterproofing is usually more expensive than an interior weeping tile system, there are times when external foundation excavation and waterproofing is the best solution for the repair of a leaking concrete block foundation.
+While exterior excavation and waterproofing is usually more expensive than an interior weeping tile system, there are times when exterior foundation excavation and waterproofing is the best solution for the repair of a leaking concrete block foundation.

 Not interested in digging around your home?
 Follow this link to check out our interior weeping tile system.

 When Exterior Excavation and Waterproofing is The Best Repair Method